 Mr. Morden played an important part in the reform of judicial procedure in Ontario.
-In 1974, he bocates a member of the Rules Committee (latter)r, the Onii Rules Committee), and remained on this committee until 1999.
-From 1925 to 1983, he sate on the Statutory Powers Procedure Rules Committee He also chained the Special Sub-Committee of the Rules Committee which prepared the Rules of Old Procedure Role which prepared the Rules Committee (1990-99); and the Criminal Rules Committee (1990-99).
+In 1974, he became a member of the Rules Committee (latterly, the Civil Rules Committee), and remained on this committee until 1999, From 1975 to 1993, he sat on the Statutory Powers Procedure Rules Committee the also chained the Special Sub-Committee of the Rules Committee which prepared the Rules of Civil Procedure for Ontario (1980-84); the Civil Rules Committee (1990-99); and the Criminal Rules Committee (1990-99).

 His heavy workload did not preclude him from devoting time and energy to teaching.
-After a brief tenure in 1965, Mr. Horden returned to the Faculty of Law of the University of Toronto as an Adjunct Professor, teaching Advanced Civil Procedure for the period 1999 to 2004.
+After a brief tenure in 1965, Nr.
+Horden returned to the Facuity of Law of the University of Toronto as an Adjunct Professor, teaching Advanced Civil Procedure for the period 1999 to 2004.

-In addition to giving judgments for three decades, Nr.
-Morden has, over the past 45 years, published articles on legal subjects in various periodicals such as the Canadian Bar Review, the Law Society Gazette, The Advecates' Quarterly and The Advecates' Society Journal.
+In addition to giving Judgments for three decades, Nr.
+Morden has, over the past 45 years, published articles on legal subjects in various periodicals such as the Canadian Bar Review, the Law Society Gazette, The Advocates' Quarterly and The Advocates' Society Journal.

-Mr. Morden is an tider for the Rosedale Presbyterian Church, in Toronto, and an Honorary Director of Glida's Club Greater Toronto, a non-profit organization helping victims of cancer.
+Mr. Morden is an titler for the Rosedale Presbyterian Church, in Toronto, and an Honorary Director of Glida's Club Greater Toronto, a non-profit organization helping victims of cancer.

-Education LL.B., University of Toronto, 1959 B.A., University of Toronto, 1956
+Education U.B., University of Toronto, 1959 B.A., University of Toronto, 1956

+Professional Affiliations

+Advocates' Society

+Canadian Ber Association

+International Commission of Jurists

+Ontario Bar Association

+Osgoode Society

-Professional Affiliations Advocates' Society Canadian Ber Association International Commission of Jurists Ontario Bar Association Osgoode Society Me Law Society of Upper Canada (Ontario) Toronto Lawyers Association http://www.heenan.ca/en/ourTeam/bio?id=2343
+The Land Society The Law Society of Upper Canada (Ontario) Toronto Lawyers Association